Pedro-UwU/CI-CD-Github-Actions-and-Argo/README.md

 ### Design our workflow

-First, we need to think about what we want GHA when we need to deploy a new version of our project.
+First, we need to think about what we want GHA to do when we need to deploy a new version of our project.
 Based on what we've mentioned before, a good starting point is:

 - Checkout our repo (Because GitHub Actions runs on cloud servers that are created when the job needs to be executed)